TosbackCgusBridge-Bot/CGUs-versions/Paypal/Privacy Policy.md

 Get live support and seller protection.

-Get Started Send money to friends and family.
+Get Started Support Hurricane Florence Relief View Charities &.
+Donate Send money to friends and family.

 It's free to send money to friends and family in the U.S. when you use your bank account or PayPal balance.\*